cache-ext/cache_ext/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.16915471.svg)](https://doi.org/10.5281/zenodo.16915471)

-This repository contains source code and scripts for reproducing key results from the cache_ext paper (to appear in SOSP 2025) for the purposes of artifact evaluation.
+This repository contains source code and scripts for reproducing key results from the cache_ext paper (SOSP 2025) for the purposes of artifact evaluation.

+If using cache_ext, please cite the reference [below](#citation).

-We provide SSH access to a Cloudlab instance of type c6525-25g running Ubuntu 22.04, with a maxed out temporary disk.
+We use a Cloudlab instance of type c6525-25g running Ubuntu 22.04, with a maxed out temporary disk.

 There are four major components: